Leominster railway station: History

 Both branches were closed to passenger traffic by British Railways in the 1950s; services to Worcester ended in 1952 and to Kington in 1955.

 Facilities

 The station has a ticket office on platform 1, which is staffed on a part-time basis on weekdays only (06:55 – 13:25).
 There is a self-service ticket machine provided for use outside of these times and for collecting pre-paid tickets.
+It is reported to be operated independently of Transport for Wales.

 Platform 2 has a shelter, with customer help points, digital information displays and automatic announcements provided to offer train running details on both sides.
 Though the footbridge linking the platforms has stairs, level access is provided to each platform.

 Service

 Leominster has the following general Monday-Saturday off-peak service, with all trains operated by Transport for Wales: